jvera01/MechaCar_Statistical_Analysis/README.md

 ![](Resources/AutoRUs.png)

-# Purpose

 This new assignment consists of three technical analysis deliverables and a proposal for further statistical study.
 You’ll submit the following:

-Deliverable 1: Linear Regression to Predict MPG Deliverable 2: Summary Statistics on Suspension Coils Deliverable 3: T-Test on Suspension Coils
+- Deliverable 1: Linear Regression to Predict MPG
+- Deliverable 2: Summary Statistics on Suspension Coils
+- Deliverable 3: T-Test on Suspension Coils
-Deliverable 4: Design a Study Comparing the MechaCar to the Competition
+- Deliverable 4: Design a Study Comparing the MechaCar to the Competition

 # Results